treesaretall/arewethereyet/README.md

 ## Usage

-To begin planning a trip, open [Are We There Yet?](https://treesaretall.github.io/arewethereyet/)in a browser.
+To begin planning a trip, open [Are We There Yet?](https://treesaretall.github.io/arewethereyet/) in a browser.
 From the place type drop-down menu, select the desired type of place.
 Click the text box and begin typing in a place name.
 A drop down menu will generate, suggesting a list of cities.
 Select the desired city and a list of places of the selected type will generate for the selected city and show beneath the map.
 The map will also update to show the selected city.
 The map will show pins for the selected city and place type.
 Clicking on the pins will open a box with a description of the place.
 Entering a city will also display current weather for that city.

 ![Screenshot](./images/screenshot-arewethereyet.png)

-Feel free to view our [presentation] (https://docs.google.com/presentation/d/1E0_PxKEcM1_h9o1lRMDs0TRrpFvBaoSqx-DFf-hKUp4/edit?usp=sharing).
+Feel free to view our [presentation](https://docs.google.com/presentation/d/1E0_PxKEcM1_h9o1lRMDs0TRrpFvBaoSqx-DFf-hKUp4/edit?usp=sharing).

 ## Technology Used